 Condors Edge Barracuda, 3-2

-Holloway's power-play goal is the game winner as the Condors remain unbeaten in eight games (6-0-2).
+Ben Gleason nets the game winner as the Condors ran their unbeaten run to nine games.

-The Bakersfield Condors (14-10-3, 31pts) remained unbeaten in eight games (6-0-2) with a 3-2 win over the San Jose Barracuda (11-17-5, 27pts) on Friday.
-Dylan Holloway (1st) scored a power-play goal, his first action since November 13, which proved to be the game-winner.
-Ben Gleason (6th) scored shorthanded in the third period which gave the Condors the lead for good.
-Bakersfield scored twice on the power play and is now 6/18 (33.3%) over their last four games.
+The Bakersfield Condors (15-10-3, 33pts) remained unbeaten in nine games with a 3-2 win over the San Jose Barracuda (11-18-5, 27pts) in front of 5,196 on Saturday.
+Ben Gleason (7th) scored his fifth goal in four games and it proved to be the game-winner.
+Raphael Lavoie (11th) scored on the power play and Alex Peters (3rd) opened the scoring.
+Jack Campbell secured the win, stopping 34 of 36 shots.

-Olivier Rodrigue stopped 36 of 38 to extend his personal unbeaten run to seven games (5-0-2).
-Seth Grifith had a goal and assist and is one point shy of matching Josh Currie's AHL franchise record of 188.

-The Condors host San Jose for Condors Fighting Cancer Night tomorrow at 7 p.m.
-The team will wear specialty jerseys which will be available online for auction with five jerseys being auctioned post-game.
-Proceeds from the live auction benefit five local pediatric cancer warriors.
-Click here for tickets.
+With the win the Condors have collected 16 of a possible 18 points in their last nine games.
+Following the game, five jerseys were auctioned off to benefit five local pediatric cancer patients totaling over $17,000.

 • Discuss this story on the American Hockey League message board...